Skip to main content

 The record package supports various encoders and file formats, but support varies by platform.
 For the full list of supported encoders per platform, check out the package's encoding support table.

-For more detailed information and the full list of supported options, visit the record package page on pub.dev or check out the record Package of the Week video.
+For more detailed information and examples, visit the record package page on pub.dev or check out the record Package of the Week video.